MAKE PAPER FIREWORKS!

 TO CONCLUDE!

-Within this post, I have shown you how to make a couple of exploding paper firework rockets!
+In this post, I have shown you how to Make Paper Fireworks!

 THROW OUTS!